jbossdemocentral/fuse-financial-cicd/README.md

 oc new-project fisdemocicd --display-name="Fuse Banking Pipeline" --description="All CI/CD Pipeline for Banking Demo"
 ```

-Grant access to cicd project user so it can operate on UAT and PROD env
+Grant access to the cicd project user so it can operate on UAT and PROD env

 ```
 oc policy add-role-to-group edit system:serviceaccounts:fisdemocicd -n fisdemo